Stu Phillips (country singer)

 Stu Phillips (born January 19, 1933) is a Canadian-American country singer from Montreal, Quebec.
 Stu and his wife Aldona operate Long Hollow Winery in Goodlettsville, near Nashville.
 He is also an ordained Minister in the Episcopal Church.
 He was a long-time host of CBC's Red River Jamboree.
-He is also an active member of the Grand Ole Opry.
+He is also a standing member of the Grand Ole Opry.
 Stu Phillips was part of RCA and featured on their The Best of Country and West volumes 1 and 2 with "Bracero" and "The Last Thing on My Mind".
 Phillips was inducted into the Canadian Country Music Hall of Fame in 1993.
 He was ranked #29 in RPM Magazine's top 57 Canadian Country artists from 1964 to 1994.